 11. ASSESSMENTS:

-(A) General Operating Costs: Eachinterval estate assessed for and pay on no less than a quarterly basis proportionate share of thegeneral operating costs of the Units.
+(A) General Operating Costs: Each owner shall be assessed for and pay on no less than a quarterly basis his proportionate share of the prorated annual assessments determined by the Managing Agent of the Owner’s proportionate share of all general operating costs of the Units.
 These general operating costs include, but are not limited to:

 Common expenses charged with respect to the Association Units by the Meadow Lake Homeowners Association;